leaderanalytics/AdaptiveClient.EntityFrameworkCore/README.md

 * **RegisterDbContextOptions**  -   Keys a class that implements IDbContextOptions to a specific provider such as MSSQL or MySQL.
 * **RegisterMigrationContext**  -  Allows EntityFramework to reflect on an assembly and resolve a DbContext to a specific provider such as MSSQL or MySQL.
 * **RegisterDatabaseInitializer**  - Keys a class that provides initialization services such as seeding a newly created database.
-* **RegisterServiceManifest**  - Keys a class derived from `ServiceManifestFactory` to a specific provider and end point type.

 ## ResolutionHelper Extensions
 * **ResolveDbContext**  - Resolves a `DbContext` instance using keys provided by a `IEndPointConfiguration` parameter.